nlakshman/ZtoA-nlakshman-class/README.md

 # ZtoA-nlakshman-class
-Zero To App Repository of Ninaad Lakshman
+Zero To App Repository of Ninaad Lakshman.
+I am swag YOLO IS THE MOTTO